Packing Materials for a Safe International Move

 Bubble Wrap

-For extra-fragile items, use a double layer or opt for larger, “anti-static” bubble wrap specifically designed for electronics to prevent static electricity buildup that can damage sensitive circuits.
+Use a double layer of bubble wrap or larger, “anti-static” bubble wrap made for electronics to keep static electricity from building up and hurting sensitive circuits.

 Foam Wrap & Foam Sheets

-For items with extremely delicate finishes, such as polished wood, antique furniture, or high-gloss surfaces, foam wrap is superior to bubble wrap as it will not leave any imprints on the surface.
+For those items with very delicate finishes such as polished wood, antique furniture and high gloss finishes foam wrap is better than bubble wrap as it does not leave any marks on the surface.

 Eco-Friendly Alternatives